Hinduism in Los Angeles: Temples

 The American Hinduism community is to a large extent built around the traditional temple culture.
 The three dominant traditions followed in temple building, known in Hinduism as sampradaya, are; the worship of Vishnu by the Vaishnavites in his several incarnated forms of Krishna, Rama, Venkateshvara and so forth; worship of the Lord Shiva and his consort Parvathi including their children Muruga and Ganesh; and worship of Shakthi in the form of Devi, Durga, Kali, Lakshmi and many other formats.
 In the initial years, the temples were sampradaya specific while over the years the temples have been built with a multi-religious focus within the same structure or as any annexe structure.
 The temples in Los Angeles belong to both categories; the Malibu temple is devoted to Venkateshwara while many others are of the mixed type.

 Malibu Hindu Temple

 Situated in the hills above Malibu, in Calabasas, the Malibu Hindu Temple, established in 1984, was the "first big Hindu temple" in Los Angeles.
 The Malibu Hindu Temple is a mountain spiritual retreat.
-The temple is dedicated to the Hindu god Venkateswara and is fully functional.
-The priests of the temple live within its precincts.
-It caters to Southern California's Hindu population.
+The temple is dedicated to the Hindu god Venkateswara.

 The temple was the venue for a small scene in the movie Beverly Hills Ninja, in 1997, starring Chris Farley.
 In 1998, a song sequence was recorded around this temple in the Tamil film Jeans.
 In January 2006, pop star Britney Spears had her 4-month-old son blessed in a large ceremony by the Hindu priests of this temple.
 The event was covered worldwide by the media.